-We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete our clinical studies in a timely manner, or at all.
-Patient enrollment for clinical trials for ultra-orphan, orphan and niche indications and for more prevalent conditions is affected by factors including:
+We or our collaborators may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a study, to complete clinical studies in a timely manner, or at all.
+Patient enrollment for clinical trials for ultraorphan, orphan and niche indications and for more prevalent conditions is affected by factors including:

-- · severity of the disease under investigation; - design of the study protocol; - · size of the patient population; - eligibility criteria for the study in question; - perceived risks and benefits of the product candidate under study; - · proximity and availability of clinical study sites for prospective patients; - availability of competing therapies and clinical studies; - · efforts to facilitate timely enrollment in clinical studies; and - · patient referral practices of physicians.
+- severity of the disease under investigation; - design of the study protocol; - size of the patient population; - eligibility criteria for the study in question; - perceived risks and benefits of the product candidate under study; - · proximity and availability of clinical study sites for prospective patients; - availability of competing therapies and clinical studies; - · efforts to facilitate timely enrollment in clinical studies; and - patient referral practices of physicians.

 The limited patient populations in ultra-orphan, orphan and niche indications, such as KCNQ2-DEE, SCN8A-DEE, other early infantile epileptic encephalopathies, or EIEEs, alternating hemiplegia of childhood, or AHC, and hemiplegic migraine, or HM, present significant recruitment challenges for clinical trials and a full understanding of the size of these populations is still relatively unknown.
-Many of these patients may not be suitable or available to participate in our clinical trials.
-This means that we generally will have to run multi-site and potentially multi-national trials, which can be expensive and require close coordination and supervision.
-If we experience delays in completing our clinical trials, such delays could result in increased costs, delays in advancing our product development, delays in testing the effectiveness of our product candidates or termination of the clinical studies altogether.
-Even if we are successful in receiving regulatory approval, the limited patient populations in ultra-orphan, orphan and niche indications may impact the successful commercialization of our product candidates and reimbursement rates, which could impact revenue and our ability to achieve profitability.
+Many of these patients may not be suitable or available to participate in our or our collaborators' clinical trials.
+This means that we or our collaborators will generally have to run multi-site and potentially multi-national trials, which can be expensive and require close coordination and supervision.
+If we or our collaborators' experience delays in completing our clinical trials, such delays could result in increased costs, delays in advancing our product development, delays in testing the effectiveness of our product candidates or termination of the clinical studies altogether.
+Even if we or our collaborators' are successful in receiving regulatory approval, the limited patient populations in ultra-orphan, orphan and niche indications may impact the successful commercialization of our or our collaborators' product candidates and reimbursement rates, which could impact revenue and our ability to achieve profitability.

-The FDA has not yet approved any drug products specifically for the AHC, KCNQ2-DEE and SCN8A-DEE indications, and the clinical endpoints required to obtain approval are not well defined.
+The FDA has not yet approved any drug products specifically for AHC, KCNQ2-DEE or SCN8A-DEE, and the clinical endpoints required to obtain approval are not well defined.

-Given the nature of some of the rare diseases we are seeking to treat, we may have to devise novel clinical endpoints to be tested in our studies, which can lead to some subjectivity in interpreting study results and could result in regulatory agencies not agreeing with the validity of our endpoints, or our interpretation of the clinical data, and therefore denying approval.
-In post-Phase 1 trials, given the illness of the subjects in our studies and the nature of their rare diseases, we may also be required or choose to conduct certain studies on an open-label basis.
-Additionally, we may elect to review interim clinical data at multiple time points during the studies, which could introduce bias into the study results, or result in statistical penalties being applied to the data, and potentially result in denial of approval.
+Given the nature of some of the rare diseases we and our collaborators are seeking to treat, we or our collaborators may have to devise novel clinical endpoints to be tested in studies, which can lead to some subjectivity in interpreting study results and could result in regulatory agencies not agreeing with the validity or the adequacy of the chosen endpoints, or our or our collaborators' interpretation of the clinical data, and therefore denying approval.
+Negotiating the appropriate endpoints to use with FDA or similar regulators may be costly and time-consuming, and may delay clinical trials.
+In post-Phase 1 trials, given the illness of the subjects in our and our collaborators' studies and the nature of the subjects' rare diseases, we or our collaborators may also be required or choose to conduct certain studies on an open-label basis.
+Additionally, we or our collaborators may elect to review interim clinical data at multiple time points during the studies, which could introduce bias into the study results, or result in statistical penalties being applied to the data, and potentially result in denial of approval.